-If you notice suspicious activity on your Facebook account — such as changes to your name, birthday, email address or password; new sent messages or friend requests to people you don’t know; posts appearing on your timeline that you did not post – then go to the upper right-hand corner of your Facebook page and click on the arrow there, revealing a drop-down menu.
+If you notice suspicious activity on your Facebook account including changes to your name, birthday, email address or password, new sent messages or friend requests to people you don’t know or posts appearing on your timeline you didn’t post – then go to the upper right-hand corner of your Facebook page and click on the arrow there which will reveal a drop-down menu.

 "If you use the same password for multiple sites, it is best to change your passwords there as well," said Cosette Jarrett, a web-marketing specialist based in Salt Lake City.
 "If your password has been compromised on one site, chances are your accounts at other sites are in danger, too."

 Often, hackers will change your password once they have gotten control of your account, so it's not as simple as just going into your account settings and changing your password.

 You'll have to reset your password by clicking the Forgot Your Password link underneath the Facebook login.
 You will need to provide information to identify yourself, such as the email address you used to register with Facebook, the phone number associated with your account, your Facebook username, or your name and the name of one of your Facebook friends.

-Report your compromised account.
 If ads or spam are being sent from your hacked account, you must report it as compromised, which you can do at this link.
 After reporting, you will receive further instructions from Facebook to resolve the issue.

-Secure your Facebook account.
 Getting your Facebook account hijacked is not the end of the world.
 Having it happen to you, though, can be a good reminder to make sure your account is as secure as it can be.

 Do not click on suspicious links or ads shared in your news feed, even when you trust the people who are doing the sharing — it's possible they themselves have been hacked.
 Always make sure your desktop web browsers and mobile operating systems are up to date.
 And be sure to sign out when you're done using Facebook for the day.